Skip to content

 This will start the container image from its entrypoint for the first time.
 Depending on what this entrypoint does, it will take a variable amount of time to start.

-Container cold starts can often be the 2-3 second range, but this is dependent on image size and code execution time, among other factors.
+Container cold starts can often be in the 1-3 second range, but this is dependent on image size and code execution time, among other factors.

 How do I use an existing container image?